tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-The number of distinct AMENDMENT tests that have a Response.status="AMENDED" for a given record.
+A count of the number of distinct AMENDMENT tests that have a Response.status="AMENDED" for a given record.

 ### Specification